maihao14/Lina-Seismic-Playground/README.md

  * **Miscellaneous**
    * Ancient Monument Word Inpainting
 ********
- If you wanna join the playground project or have any problem about it, contact me at *maihao14@126.com*
+ If you wanna join the playground project or have any problem about it, contact me at *hmai090@uottawa.ca*
- **Copyright**   China University of Petroleum(CUP) SiyuanCao Lab 2018
+ **Copyright**
  Later I will push the code in *Matlab Python* and *Jupyter Notebook* for your reference.
  **Citation** is needed if you use the repository for your research or any commercial application.